Objectives of the service

 Currently credit providers lend to farmers with inadequate details informing their lending decision.
 Farmers do not have a credit history and have no collateral to support the loan which leads to high interest rates being offered to small-holders.
 As the primary users, agricultural credit providers need aggregated data.
 GroWise will be able to manage big data on extensive customer groups, inputs such as fertiliser and persticide applications, anticipated yield versus actual yield and crop progression throughout the growing season.

-The project team plan to provide a bespoke service to credit providers in southern Africa that will allow them to mitigate the risk of non-repayment of loans by tracking the crop and intervening with agronomic knowledge small-scale farmers are lacking.
-The service will be called GroWise and will provide the creditor with regular and consistent crop growth data alerting them to problems with the crop that would result in a default on the loan.
+The project team started a two year project in February 2018 to provide a bespoke service to credit providers in southern Africa allowing them to mitigate the risk of non-repayment of loans by tracking the crop and intervening with agronomic knowledge small-scale farmers are lacking.
+The service - called Grid – provides the creditor with regular and consistent crop growth data alerting them to problems with the crop that would result in a default on the loan.
 There is currently no tool on the market specifically for credit providers to track crop performance and enable them to actively engage with their investment.

-Specifically, the GroWise service will consist of a Crop Growth Index (CGI) for a variety of common African crops, advising the user what growth stage the crop has reached, as well as other growth indictaors.
-This information will be delivered via a Grower Management Tool used by the credit providers to store and aggregate customer data.
-The tool will allow credit providers to communicate with the farmers directly to provide agronomic advice via the third element of GroWise – the mobile app.
-The app will be used by growers and the credit providers’ agents on the ground.
-The app will primarily be utilised by extension officers, lead farmers and agents of credit providers working with small-scale farming communities.
+Specifically, Grid consists of a Crop Growth Index (CGI) for a variety of common African crops, advising the user what growth stage the crop has reached, as well as other growth indicators.
+This information is delivered via the Grid desktop application used by the credit providers to store and aggregate customer data.
+The tool will allow credit providers to communicate with the farmers directly to provide agronomic advice.
+The Grid mobile app is an on-boarding tool and is being used all across Africa.
+The app allows farms to be mapped quickly and key information about the farm be stored.